> Joseph Taylor > Songs > Bold Nevison

-Sung by Joseph Taylor on Unto Brigg Fair, from a cylinder recorded in 1908 by Percy Grainger.
-The album's booklet notes commented:
+Joseph Taylor sang Bold Nevison on the Leader album Unto Brigg Fair, from a cylinder recorded in 1908 by Percy Grainger.
+The album’s booklet notes commented:

 Bill Price sang Bold Nevison in 1978 on his Autogram album I Sing As I Please.
-He commented:
+He noted:

 Three verses of this song came from a pre-electric recording made in a Lincolnshire workhouse.
 The full set of verses can be found in Holroyd’s Collection of Yorkshire Ballads (1892).
 William Nevison (nicknamed Swift Nick by Charles II) achieved the famous ride from Gad’s Hill in Kent to York many years before Dick Turpin was born.

-Compare to this John Roberts & Tony Barrand's Turpin Hero on their album Heartoutbursts: English Folksongs collected by Percy Grainger.
+Compare to this John Roberts & Tony Barrand’s Turpin Hero on their album of English folksongs collected by Percy Grainger, Heartoutbursts.

 Did you ever hear told of that hero,